Arthur Uther Pendragon: Stonehenge

 In August 2011, Pendragon filed a High Court appeal calling for the cremated remains of more than 40 bodies to be immediately reburied.
 The remains had been exhumed from a burial site at Stonehenge in 2008, to be studied at Sheffield University.
 The appeal was rejected.
 Pendragon has also voiced his opposition to English Heritage's plan to display three more sets of human remains at the new visitor centre, claiming that out of respect to the ancient British ancestors, replica bones should be on view instead.

 In 2020, English Heritage and the authorities controlling access to Stonehenge agreed along with members of the Druid and pagan communities that the Summer Solstice would not be physically observed as it used to be due to COVID-19 lockdowns.
 In an interview with the BBC Arthur Pendragon stated his understanding for this decision, noting that the Spring Equinox ceremony had also been cancelled.
 On the evening preceding the Solstice and on the morning following Arthur Pendragon, along with author C. J. Stone and around 50 revellers as well as other Druids held gatherings involving ritual and protest in the publicly accessible area just outside Stonehenge and past the Heel Stone; part of the protest involved a placard making a statement against the proposed road tunnel under Stonehenge, this being the latest development in protest against a tunnel.
 Arthur has stated publicly that he intends to bring legal challenges against Wiltshire Police, Wiltshire Council and English Heritage for refusing to allow him to park on any of the roads near Stonehenge as parking in the Stonehenge car park caused him to miss the Solstice sunrise.

 Poll tax protest

 On 24 January 1994, Pendragon was summoned to magistrates' court after refusing to pay two years' worth of poll tax.
 His case was presided over by Lord Tenby, who allowed Pendragon to wear his robes and sword in court, and allowed him to swear oath on his sword.
 At the end of the hearing, the case went against Pendragon and he was ordered to pay the money owed.

 Other legal cases

 Pendragon has been arrested, mainly for trespass, over 30 times.
-Whilst in prison on remand, his requests to wear his Neo-Druidic robe have been rejected and he has been provided with a prison uniform.
-Pendragon, refusing to comply with these lawful orders, has then refused to wear clothing, and has been placed in solitary confinement naked.
+Whilst in prison on remand, his requests to wear his Neo-Druidic robe were rejected and he was provided with a prison uniform.
+Pendragon, refusing to comply with these lawful orders, then refused to wear clothing, and was placed in solitary confinement naked.